kkthxbye-code/csgo_bugs/panorama_mitm_xss/README.md

 ## MITM and XSS exploit in Counter-Strike: Global Offensive
 CS:GO uses the source 2 component Panorama for its UI.
 It's very much like Electron, in that it is a HTML renderer with a JS API.

 Valve made some mistakes while implementing this, allowing MITM that leads to XSS.
 This allows you to run JS code in the game, without hooking the process.
+This can be used to make custom UI's, set cheat protected CVARS or just play with the internal API.

+The UI source code for CS:GO can be found in ```/steamapps/common/Counter-Strike Global Offensive/csgo/panorama```.

 ### MITM
 Panorama loads http://blog.counter-strike.net/index.php/feed/ for the news on the front page of the CSGO UI.
 Notice the lack of https.
 Add ```127.0.0.1 blog.counter-strike.net``` to your hosts file and run a local webserver (check out main.py).